Italian parliament gives green light to Libya naval mission

 Some 2,230 migrants, most of them Africans fleeing poverty and violence back home, have died so far this year trying to make the sea crossing.

-The total number of migrants who have arrived in Italy over the past four years is some 600,000, putting Italy's network of reception centers under huge strain and causing increasing political tensions.
+The total number of migrants who have arrived in Italy over the past four years is some 600,000, putting Italy's network of reception centres under huge strain and causing increasing political tensions.

 "The (migrant boats) will not be being pushed back to the Libyan shore so we don't understand what we are going to be doing there," Giancarlo Giorgetti, deputy head of the opposition Northern League party, told reporters in parliament.